danielatrivella/np3_ligand/np3_LigPCDS/README.md

 -------------------------------
 -------------------------------

-### Visualize Lig-PCDB
+### Visualize LigPCDS

-The visualization script will render, for each ligand ID present in the database (user provided: list_ligands_path and lig-pcdb_path):
+The visualization script will render, for each ligand ID present in the dataset (user provided: list_ligands_path and lig-pcds_path):
 - The 3D point clouds of its images, further colored by the points' feature value and for each image type selected by the user (img_types).
   - The image types are separated by columns in the x-axis, with a distance equal to 2 times its x-axis size of the image.
 - If the vocabulary is informed, the images are rendered in another row colored by the labeled class of each point from the ligands' label files (user provided: vocab_path).